bonniss/blueform/README.md

 **BlueForm** is a headless form orchestration layer built on top of React Hook Form.

-React Hook Form is brilliant.
+React Hook Form (RHF) is brilliant.
 It removes a large amount of boilerplate and makes building forms faster and easier.
-But as applications grow, the patterns used to wire React Hook Form itself often become the next layer of boilerplate.
+But as applications grow, the patterns used to wire RHF itself often become the next layer of boilerplate.

-At that point, form code starts to look familiar across projects.
 You copy and paste setup logic from previous apps, slightly adjusting it each time.
 You stop to think about questions about wiring details: should this input use register, useController, or `<Controller />` to integrate this field with a new UI library?
-How do we make this input reusable without leaking form logic everywhere?
 These decisions are not hard individually, but they add friction.
 Over time, teams accumulate multiple patterns for doing essentially the same thing.
-Different forms integrate React Hook Form in slightly different ways.
 The real challenge becomes orchestration: how fields are described, how they are composed, how behavior is expressed, and how form logic stays consistent as complexity grows.

 With BlueForm, building a form becomes a structured process: